ivan-pesenti/webpack-demo/notes/development.md

 1. the process listens to changes in dependency graph and it recompiles the changed modules without have to rebuild it manually
 1. change the options of clean-webpack-plugin
 1. main downside it that u have to manually refresh the browser in order to see the changes

+### webpack-dev-server

+1. has to be configured within devServer object in webpack.config.js to set the directory where to look for the files.
+1. default url localhost:8080
+1. u've to had a scripts in package.json "start": "webpack serve --open"
+1. it opens up the browser and u don't have to manually refresh to see changes in action

+###